On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Change of base fields

 \subsection{Embedding of fields}

 We introduce three examples of $K \into L$ to orient the readers.

 \begin{example} Let $\qp \into L=W(\fp(x^{\frac{1}{p^\infty}}))[1/p]$ be the inclusion embedding.
-Note that Thm. \ref{thmintrorigi} implies that a representation $V \in \rep_{G_\qp}(\qp)$ is Hodge-Tate resp. de Rham if and only if $V|_{G_L}$ is so.
-Note that although $L/\qp$ is an unramified extension, the extension of their residue fields is not algebraic.
-Hence any induced inclusion $C_{\qp} \into C_L$ is not an isomorphism, and hence the mentioned Hodge-Tate resp. de Rham rigidity does not follow from the ``usually known argument". \end{example}
+Note that Thm. \ref{thmintrorigi} implies that a representation $V \in \rep_{G_\qp}(\qp)$ is Hodge--Tate resp. de Rham if and only if $V|_{G_L}$ is so.
+Note although the two fields both have $p$ as uniformizers, the extension of their residue fields is not algebraic (hence in particular $L/\qp$ is not an unramified extension).
+Thus any induced inclusion $C_{\qp} \into C_L$ is not an isomorphism, and hence the mentioned Hodge--Tate resp. de Rham rigidity does not follow from the ``usually known argument". \end{example}

 \begin{example} In Notation \ref{notatitflat}, for each $m \geq 0$, we fixed the elements $t_i^{\frac{1}{p^m}} \in \overline K$.
 Let $K^{(\pf)}/K$ be the algebraic extension by adjoining all these $t_i^{\frac{1}{p^m}}$, namely: